Updated November 2024

 Non-traded REITs aren’t illiquid forever.
 Eventually, the management company operating the REIT must decide to take the REIT public or dissolve the company and pay shareholders the proceeds.
 As the expected public conversion grows nearer, investors may receive solicitations to sell their shares in a secondary market transaction before the REIT goes public.

 REITs may be a good fit for a dividend-based way to grow your retirement account rather than provide growth via price appreciation.
-Generally, REIT company’s focus on managing their properties to pay the dividend first and seek to grow their stock price second.
+Generally, REITs focus on managing their properties to pay the dividend first and seek to grow their stock price second.
 While that usually means higher quality properties in the portfolio, that also means a lower potential for price appreciation.

 4. Complete a 1031 exchange

 Congress amended the Internal Revenue Code to include 1031 exchanges when they passed the Revenue Act of 1921.
-1031 exchange is also known as a “like-kind exchange.”
+A 1031 exchange is also known as a “like-kind exchange.”
 It traces its roots to farmers seeking to swap fallow land for land with the potential for crop yield.
 In the IRS’s view, if the farmer exchanges one tract of land for a similarly valued tract of land, then their economic position has not changed.
 As a result, the farmer may defer the taxes in perpetuity.
 When the farmer dies, the farmer’s estate receives a step-up in cost basis, functionally eliminating the accumulated gains.
 Currently, there is no limit to the number of exchanges an investor may complete.

 There’s a web of regulations, timelines, and requirements that accompany a 1031 exchange, so they are far from simple to execute.
 All those steps aside, the idea is simple: swap one property for another and defer capital gains taxes forever.
 1031 exchange properties may be appropriate for someone in a high tax bracket to accumulate wealth for their estate or to expand and diversify an existing real estate portfolio.